ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: fetch_interleaved_iq_data

     Enables/disables interleaving of the I and Q data.
-When disabled, the traditional  :py:meth:`niscope.Session._fetch`() functions will return the I waveform for each acquisition followed by  the Q waveform.
+When disabled, the traditional  :py:meth:`niscope.Session._fetch`() methods will return the I waveform for each acquisition followed by  the Q waveform.
 When enabled, the I and Q  data are interleaved into a single waveform.
 In the interleaving case, you must  allocate twice as many elements in the array as number of samples being fetched (since each  sample contains an I and a Q component).
-    Default Value: VI_TRUE
+    Default Value: True

     The following table lists the characteristics of this property.